 Natam Oliveira | Nov 09, 2023

 Building a product is no easy task.
 It’ll take months of planning, design and engineering work, but with dedication, hard work and the right professionals by your side, it can be accomplished.
 However, how can you know if you’re building the right product?
 Dedication and hard work alone won’t be enough.
 There’s another factor to consider on the equation: if it solves a real problem for real people.
-Many startups often decide to go straight to the building phase and end up missing some important steps of the product development process, such as validating their business idea with potential customers and analysing the market.
-Let’s go over some things to take into account when setting a product strategy.
+Many startups often decide to go straight to the building phase and end up missing some important steps of the product development process, such as validating their business idea with potential customers and analyzing the market.
+Let’s go over some things to take into account when setting a product validation.

 Every business starts with an idea.
 Someone sees an opportunity and decides to do something about it.
 Good opportunities are usually inspired by an actual problem: a scenario that can be improved, something that is currently done manually and can be automated, or a process that’s poorly done and can be more efficient, for instance.
 Situations like these indicate that a pain exists and that it can be solved, changing someone’s life and habits.
 A good question to ask is: what is someone going to stop doing when they start using your product?
 If you find the answer to that, you’re on the right track.
 Still, that’s only an assumption.
 To validate this assumption, it’s paramount to talk with those that experience that problem directly, a.k.a. potential customers.

 With a problem and a proposed solution on your hands, the next step is to validate that hypothesis.
 Is it an actual problem?
 Is the solution something that people are willing to adopt on their day-to-day routine?
 Good ways to discover that are by interviewing potential customers and learning more about their habits and behavior.